Updated June 3, 2021

 Dr. Kirby’s Family

 Dr. Kirby met her husband, Randol, in Austin, Texas, early in her training.
 Randol is an experienced operations professional.
 He has an undergraduate degree in engineering and an MBA from Texas A&M University.
 He also holds executive certification from MIT in operations, technology and value chain management.
 Together, Randol and Emily have two children.
 Outside of medicine, Dr. Kirby enjoys spending time with her family, traveling, hiking, camping, playing sports, wakeboarding, skiing, and rollerblading.

 Dr. Kirby’s Topics of Study

 Throughout her career, Dr. Kirby has published papers in multiple scientific journals and has presented her research at local, national, and international meetings.
 Research topics of interest include the following: breast implant positioning; orbital floor fractures; craniosynostosis; bone cancer and reconstruction; choanal stenosis; cranial trauma reconstruction; forearm injuries; and burn surgery techniques.
-Dr. Kirby is also trained in migraine relief surgery, including muscle and nerve release techniques.

 A Young Dr. Kirby Shares Her Ambitions